good-bill-hunting/political_parser/readme.md

 ## :page_with_curl: Data Overview:
 #### We acquired 26,000+ bills from api.govinfo.gov/.

-- Target Variable: Democrat, Republican, or Independent
+- Target Variable #1: Sponsor's political party.
+Example: Democrat, Republican, or Independent
+- Target Variable #2: Cosponsor's political party is different than the sponsor's.

 - One Observation Represents: A sponsored bill
-- Initial steps: API scraping, acquiring data and creating a list of political parties.
+- Initial steps: API scraping, acquiring data and preparing the bills for exploration.

 ## :question: Initial Questions:
 1) Are there any words unique to a specific political party in determine Congressional Bills?